 Professional liability law practice is extremely broad and complex legal practice of representing professionals in relation to professional liability matters.
 Liability of professionals including accountants, lawyers, brokers, actuaries, and pension professionals must be legal, apart from merely professional.
 This is covered by consumer laws in case of non-commercial advice or service and prevailing civil law in all other cases.
-Professional Liability practice combines deep industry knowledge with decades of experience and an unrivaled real-world understanding of professional risk issues, to provide businesses with quick, practical, and commercial solutions to complex legal disputes.
+Professional Liability practice combines deep industry knowledge with experience and an unrivaled real-world understanding of professional risk issues, to provide businesses with quick, practical, and commercial solutions to complex legal disputes.
 The global reach of professional liability matters require businesses to have truly coordinated advice on the biggest multi-jurisdictional issues.

 Businesses seek to use the most appropriate form of dispute resolution, but when litigation is required, they expect vigorous legal representation at every stage.
 Businesses require their legal experts to have significant experience in trying leading cases to judgment, obtaining highly successful outcomes for our clients in Liability of Professionals cases.
 Their legal experts must be uniquely positioned to be able to draw on experience from across a wide legal network to provide advice relating to IP, tax, competition, banking, pensions, financial services, corporate finance, construction, white collar crime, and environmental law.